miggelucas/BornNewsApp/README.md

 ## Features

 - Fetch and display the latest news articles from NewsAPI.
-- Search for news articles by keyword.
 - View detailed information about selected articles.
-- Mark articles as favorites for quick access.

 ## Technologies Used